dkpro/dkpro-core/_recipes_groovy/treetagger-postag-no-reader-access-direct.md

 subheadline: Embedding
 ---

-This is an example of how to use the DKPro Core !TreeTaggerPosTagger component with a manually downloaded !TreeTagger executable and model.
+This is an example of how to use the DKPro Core TreeTaggerPosTagger component with a manually downloaded TreeTagger executable and model.

 {% highlight groovy %}
-#!/usr/bin/env groovy
 /**
  * SYNOPSIS: treetagger.groovy [executable] [model]
  *